Law Firm Website Errors That Cost You Clients

 Error 1 — It Loads Too Slowly

-Page speed is furthermore one of the most consequential and most overlooked problems in legal marketing.
-Research consistently shows that visitors abandon pages that take more than three seconds to load.
-Furthermore, mobile users represent the majority of legal searches today.
-Therefore, every second of delay costs your firm real consultations from people who needed an attorney and found someone faster instead.
+Page speed is one of the most consequential and most overlooked problems in legal marketing.
+Visitors abandon pages that take more than three seconds to load, and mobile users are the majority of legal searches today.
+Every second of delay costs your firm real consultations from people who needed an attorney and found someone faster.

-Google’s Core Web Vitals measure page loading performance as a direct ranking factor.
-Furthermore, Google penalizes sites that fail these benchmarks regardless of how strong their content is.
+Google’s Core Web Vitals measure loading performance as a direct ranking factor, and sites that fail these benchmarks get penalized regardless of how strong their content is.
+The March 2026 core update made this worse by scoring LCP, INP, and CLS holistically — meaning one failing metric now drags the whole domain.
 According to Google’s Core Web Vitals guidance, loading performance directly affects both user experience and search visibility.
-Consequently, page speed is not a technical nicety — it is a foundational requirement.
-Therefore, your site must perform well on mobile before any other marketing investment pays off.
+Page speed is not a technical nicety.
+It is a foundational requirement, and it must be fixed before any other marketing investment pays off.

 The fix: Run your site through Google PageSpeed Insights.
-Anything below 70 on mobile requires immediate attention.
+Anything below 70 on mobile needs immediate attention.

 Error 2 — It Was Not Built for Mobile

-Over half of all web traffic comes from mobile devices.
-Furthermore, most people searching for legal help in a moment of crisis reach for their phones first.
-Google additionally uses mobile-first indexing, meaning it evaluates your mobile site before your desktop version when determining rankings.
+Over half of all web traffic comes from mobile devices, and most people searching for legal help in a moment of crisis reach for their phones first.
+Google uses mobile-first indexing, meaning it evaluates your mobile site before your desktop version when determining rankings.

 A website that displays poorly on a smartphone signals to every prospect that your firm does not pay attention to detail.
-Consequently, that impression transfers directly to how prospects evaluate your legal work before they ever speak with you.
-Additionally, buttons must be large enough to tap easily, forms must load cleanly on a small screen, and phone numbers must activate a call with a single tap.
-Furthermore, attorneys who make it effortless for a mobile visitor to contact them convert at dramatically higher rates.
-Therefore, mobile optimization is not optional — it is the baseline expectation every prospect brings to your site.
+That impression transfers directly to how prospects evaluate your legal work before they ever speak with you.
+Buttons must be large enough to tap, forms must load cleanly on a small screen, and phone numbers must activate a call with a single tap.
+Attorneys who make it effortless for a mobile visitor to contact them convert at dramatically higher rates.
+Mobile optimization is not optional.
+It is the baseline expectation every prospect brings to your site.

 The fix: Test your site on your phone right now.
 If anything breaks, overlaps, or resists tapping, it is costing you clients today.